Stellacore/QuadLoco/README.md

 	quad target center and significant-enough" number of pixels on each fo the four radial edges.

+* Radon transform - search for minima and maxima in integral signals?

 * Hough detection - specialized version based on perimeter circle.

-	- Utilize a circumscribing ciricle that contains the entire sample area.
+	- Utilize a circumscribing circle that contains the entire sample area.

 		-- in practice extract sample from a circular region -- scale position data such that perimeter circle has unit radius